-Biology Micro-Economics* Calculus AB Music Theory Calculus BC Physics 1*
+Biology Economics* Calculus AB Music Theory Calculus BC Physics 1* Chemistry Physics 2*

-Human Geography US History Macro-Economics* US Government & Politics World History
+Human Geography US History US Government & Politics World History AP Music Theory

 *VOCATIONAL/TECHNICAL PROGRAMS: Vocational programs are available to students in the area of business, childcare, culinary, agriculture, drafting, mechatronics, graphics and construction.
 For thirty years, FGHS students have designed, constructed and decorated a Viking House and sold it to the public.
 Our school is aligned with two regional programs: the Portland Area Vocational Technical Educational Consortium (PAVTEC) and the Business Education Compact (BEC).
 Forest Grove High School’s 2016 Viking House won People’s Choice Award for Best in Show, Best Kitchen, Best Value, Best Master Bath, Best Decorations and Realtor’s Choice for Best Value. *ARTICULATED PROGRAMS:

-Dual credit programs are established with Portland Community College and Western Oregon University through Western Promise.
-Students can earn college credit in the areas of science, math, occupations, chemistry and biology.
+Dual credit programs are established with Portland Community College, Southern Oregon University, and Western Oregon University through Western Promise.
+Students can earn college credit in the areas of science, math, occupations, Chemistry, Biology, as well as European History, World History, US History, and Economics.
 For the 2019-2020 school year 2,332 PCC credits were earned by 345 unduplicated students for a savings of $270,512.00 to our students, and 372 university credits were earned through Willamette Promise for a savings of $76,260.